-In order to increase the numbers of tortoises, some are raised in captivity.
+To rebuild tortoise populations in the wild, some are first raised in captivity.
 Here’s how it works:

-In the wild, female tortoises lay their eggs in nest holes and cover them with sand.
+In the wild, mother tortoises lay their eggs in holes.
+They cover them with sand.
 When scientists find the buried eggs, they bring them to a rearing center.

 Each egg is labeled, weighed, and registered.
-They are kept in dark boxes to simulate their natural nests.
+They are kept in boxes.
 They take 120 days to hatch.

-It can take up to five days for a hatchling to break free from its egg.
-Hatchlings feed on their yolk sac for 30 more days.
+A hatchling breaks free from its egg.
+It feeds on its yolk sac for 30 more days.

-For about two years, young tortoises are kept in special pens that protect them from predators.
-They are fed a healthy diet and slowly learn to forage on their own.
+For two years, young tortoises are kept in pens.
+These protect them from predators.
+They learn to find their own food.

-When they are five years old, or roughly the size of a dinner plate, they are old enough to fend for themselves.
-They are then released to the wild.
+When they are five years old, they are old enough to look after themselves.
+Then they are released to the wild.

 Keeping the Peace